triton-inference-server/client/src/c++/perf_analyzer/docs/benchmarking.md

 OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 -->

-# Benchmarking Triton via HTTP/gRPC endpoint
+# Benchmarking Triton via HTTP or gRPC endpoint

 This is the default mode for Perf Analyzer.